 In one of the telecommunications courses that I occasionally give, I wanted to show how a web browser “converts” a URL to an Internet address.
 So I explained how the DNS system woks.

 Then one day I thought why not write in my “Forth” a small UDP client that generates DNS queries.

-The application supports “A” and “AAAA” record requests, and supports reverse look-ups.
+The application supports “A” and “AAAA” record requests, and also supports reverse look-ups.

 The executable is available via the following link: PlodWare DNS Query